Krecharles/Datz/README.md

 # Datz!

 An open-source Grade Calculator for Luxembourgish Grades which are based on 60.
 You can download this app for iOS on the Appstore.
-It currently has over 25000 downloads and 3000 active users.
+It currently has over 45000 downloads and 3000 monthly users.

 I am no longer in a Lycée, so I don't always know the current state of things.
 When opening and issue about something that has changed at school, please be considerate and explain exactly how things have changed.